projectara/greybus-spec/source/device_class.rst

-The Greybus battery temperature response contains the status byte and a 4-byte value that represents the temperature of the battery being controlled, in ⅒℃ as defined in table :num:`table-battery-temp-response`.
+The Greybus battery temperature response contains the status byte and a 4-byte value that represents the temperature of the battery being controlled, in 0.1 |degree-c| increments as defined in table :num:`table-battery-temp-response`.

 .. figtable::